 I am indebted to Dave Bonner who served on Aldington Court in from January to August 1958 and has provided the following information:

-I signed on the Aldington Court in Bremen and headed for atlantic "awaiting orders" in trampship tradition.
-Had much engine trouble mid-atlantic and broke down again and drifted off the Bahamas.
+I signed on the Aldington Court in Bremen and headed for Atlantic "awaiting orders" in trampship tradition.
+Had much engine trouble mid-Atlantic and broke down again and drifted off the Bahamas.
 We called for assistance but missed a rescue tug in darkness; having restarted the engine we headed for Port Everglades but grounded on a reef about 500 yards East of the Sea Ranch Hotel in Lauderdale-by-the-Sea - the dry dock in Jacksonville.
 In truth the grounding was a navigational error, but not publicly announced to our knowledge!
 The red lights on a water tower along the coast were mistaken for the entrance to Port Everglades harbour.

 The grounding caused damage to No.1 and 2 holds but thankfully the double bottom saved a complete disaster.
 We were towed to drydock in Jacksonville FLA. and spent 2 months there having a new bottom fitted.
-A Lloyds official flew out to inspect the work and condemmed most of it - American shipyards were skilled at welding ships but riveting was initially a struggle for the yard at Jacksonville.
+A Lloyds official flew out to inspect the work and condemned most of it - American shipyards were skilled at welding ships but riveting was initially a struggle for the yard at Jacksonville.

-Once repaired we loaded maize meal at Galveston and sailed for Gibralter (repairs and bunkers) then through the Suez Canal to Karachi (more repairs).
+Once repaired we loaded maize meal at Galveston and sailed for Gibraltar (repairs and bunkers) then through the Suez Canal to Karachi (more repairs).
 We were all surprised to learn that the ship, rather than spending 2 years in the far east, was routed back to Europe via Cape Town and then to Hamburg, where the crew paid off and returned to England.
 I've wondered since whether negotiations were going on with regard to selling the vessel.

-Note: Cable was a 1,530 GRT US Navy salvage vessel completed in 1944 by Basalt Rock of Napa.
+Cable was a 1,530 GRT US Navy salvage vessel completed in 1944 by Basalt Rock of Napa.
 She had two screws driven by a diesel engine and electric drive and was capable of 14.5 knots.
 She was herself 'stricken' in 1977 - according to the Miramar Ship Index.